 Nearly 25% of the country is preserved for national parks and wildlife.
 It is home to 27 national parks and takes up five percent of the world’s biodiversity.
 The Los Quetzales National Park allows birdwatchers to get a full aerial view of the various species of birds.
 Monkeys call the jungle home; so keep an eye out to see these amazing creatures in their own habitat.
 The Corcovado National Park is another prominent place to visit for frequent whale-watching and dolphin sightings.

 Towns such as Samara, Avellanas, and Tamarindo are great places for year-round surfing on these Pacific and Caribbean coasts.
 The warm water and steady winds combine to make Costa Rica a surfers paradise.
+Road trip to pavones costa rica surf is in the bucket list of surfers.
 Many of the beaches offer boards and lessons for beginners.